Djensonsan/cikm2025-data-minimization/README.md

     * **Inference:** Currently, all operations are CPU-based; GPU acceleration is not supported.
     * **Low-level Optimizations:** Advanced optimizations (e.g., Cython, Numba) are not implemented; the framework primarily builds upon NumPy and SciPy.
 * **Dependencies:** The codebase has a tight coupling with [RecPack](https://gitlab.com/recpack-maintainers/recpack/-/tree/master) (an experimentation framework for Recommender Systems), leveraging its structures and utilities.

-### Execution Environment
-Our experiments were conducted on a High-Performance Computing (HPC) cluster with significant parallelization capabilities (leveraging Ray).
-Running the full suite of experiments, especially hyperparameter optimization and minimization for larger datasets, on a standard local machine might be computationally intensive and time-consuming.

 ---